isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 ## **COVID-Safe Workforce**

 #### **1. Who would need to be regularly swab tested?**
-The following groups of employees are required to undergo regular swab tests:
-- Those who work on the shipyards’ production site; and
-- Those who work in shipyard contractors’ external production site e.g. workshop; and
+All Shipyards’, Resident Contractors’ and Common Contractors’ employees are required to undergo regular swab tests (or Rostered Routine Testing) every 14 days, with the exception of non-dormitory workers who work in non-production sites or work from home.

-- Those who stay in purpose-built dormitories, factory-converted dormitories, construction temporary quarters or temporary occupation license quarters
+Dormitories include purpose-built dormitories, factory-converted dormitories, construction temporary quarters, temporary occupation licence quarters, temporary living quarters and government decant sites.

+To ensure that the risks of COVID-19 transmission at shipyard premises continue to be well mitigated, personnel from non-Marine Shipyard sector who are required to work at the shipyards’ production sites for **15 or more days out of 30 consecutive days**, will need to undergo RRT.
+Companies should ensure that affected employees have undergone RRT by **19 October 2020**.
+The 15 or more days which a personnel is working in the shipyard’s production sites need not be consecutive.

-The above is applicable for Singaporeans, Singaporean Permanent Residents, Work Permit Holders, S Pass Holders and Employment Pass Holders.
+This is applicable for Singaporeans, Singaporean Permanent Residences, Work Permit Holders, S Pass Holders and Employment Pass Holders.

-EDB/ESG will inform relevant companies on the swab test arrangements.
-If any workers who are working are found to have missed regular testing, EDB/ESG reserves the right to withdraw any approval for resumption of works.

-#### **2. If my office finance and administrative staff do not go to production site or come into contact with production site workers, do they have to be regularly swab tested?**
+#### **2. If my office finance and administrative staff do not go to production site or come into contact with production site workers, do they have to be regularly swab tested?
+They do not reside in dormitories.**
-No. Only those that are working on production site and in contact with production site workers will have to be regularly swab tested.

-#### **3. Can employers make their own private arrangements for their employees to be tested?**
-Companies should not approach laboratories/hospitals to set up a private arrangement for these tests.
-Relevant companies will be contacted by EDB/ESG to arrange for their employees and contractors to be tested.

-#### **4. What is the situation around foreign workers dormitories?
-When can my workers leave the dormitory for work?**
-Companies may refer to MOM’s website for updated information on dormitory clearance <a href="https://www.mom.gov.sg/covid-19/cleared-dormitories" target="_blank">here</a> and MOM’s advisory to employers on safe living in foreign worker dormitories <a href="https://www.mom.gov.sg/covid-19/advisory-to-employers-on-safe-living-for-foreign-worker-dormitories" target="_blank">here</a>.
+Non-dormitory workers who work in non-production sites or work from home do not need to be regularly swab tested.

+#### **3. Are client/owner representatives who frequent the shipyards’ production sites required to undergo RRT?**
+Yes.
+Personnel who are required to work at the shipyards’ production sites for 15 or more days out of 30 consecutive days are required to undergo regular swab testing.
+Companies should ensure that affected employees have undergone RRT by **19 October 2020**.

+#### **4. How can companies register for swab testing for eligible employees?**
+All companies can apply for Swab Registration System (SRS) company account creation via <a href="https://form.gov.sg/5f33ac4aef830b0012597673" target="_blank">link</a>.
+They will receive a follow-up email from <a href = "mailto: swab@edb.gov.sg">swab@edb.gov.sg</a> on SRS onboarding and instructions within 5 days.
+Companies in the non-Marine Shipyard sectors are to indicate the Shipyard’s company name where their workers will be working at.

+All companies are to submit their Manpower Declaration in <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">GoBusiness</a> indicating employee details and their respective work premises.

+For companies in the Marine Shipyard sector, employees working on the shipyards’ production site and shipyard contractors’ external production site e.g. workshop, are to be captured under **“Production site”** premises while employees working from home or at non-production site e.g. back office, are to be captured under **“Other sites”**.

+For companies in non-Marine Shipyard sectors, only employees deployed to the <ins>shipyard’s production site</ins> are to be captured under **“Production site”** premises.
+All other employees deployed to other premises e.g. office, other industry sites, are to be captured under **“Other sites”**.
+This is to facilitate registration and access to RRT for employees deployed to shipyard’s production site.

+Please ensure that details are valid and kept up to date.

 #### **5. What is the arrangement for foreign workers currently staying outside the dormitories?
 E.g. hotels, govt. decanted sites or other private residences.**
 As the resumption of M&O works will be phased out from 2 June 2020, only those deployed for critical maintenance/repair activities under Earlier Permitted Activities by MTI will continue to be able to work until EDB/ESG’s approval has been obtained for other works to resume.